IceColdDude759/WolframAlpha-API/README.md

 ## Wolfram|Alpha-API

-# 👋 This is an API to send query to Wolfram|Alpha and get getting the result outputed in image format.
+# 👋 This is an Python API to send query to Wolfram|Alpha and get getting the result outputed in image format.

 ### 📝Requirements